For specific Coronavirus (COVID-19) research and guidance visit the Coronavirus information hub.

-Primary Care is where most people experience NHS services for the first time with at least 90% of all health contacts taking place in primary care, in GP and dental practices and pharmacies.
+Primary Care is where most people experience NHS services with at least 90% of all health contacts taking place in primary care, in GP and dental practices and pharmacies.

 The NRS Primary Care Network is the national primary care research network operating in Scotland.
 The network was established in 2002 as a framework to co-ordinate national research activity in primary care.
 The overall aim of the network is to increase the amount of research relevant to patient care undertaken in a primary care setting.

 The NRS Primary Care Network is funded by the Chief Scientist Office (CSO) to facilitate high quality, funded, research studies, both academic and commercial, which are relevant to primary care.
 The network facilitates the timely, appropriate and effective recruitment and follow-up of patients in primary care settings and covers the entire range of clinical research areas.

 - Disease prevention